MichielvdVelde/nexus-client-http/README.md

 Node.js HTTP client for [Nexus](http://github.com/MichievdVelde/nexus-server), a
 simple HTTP file storage server.

 The client provides a streams-compatible interface.
-It's a thin-vailed semantic wrapper that makes it as simple to work with remote files as it is with local files.
+It's a thin-veiled semantic wrapper that makes it as simple to work with remote files as it is with local files.

 > Nexus is currently **an alpha version**.
 Use at your own risk.